Skip to content

 Builder.storeSlice

-extends fun storeSlice(self: Builder, cell: Slice): Builder;
+extends fun storeSlice(self: Builder, slice: Slice): Builder;

-Extension function for the Builder.
+Extension function for the Builder type.

 Usage example: